Class Descriptions

 Video Game Development Club

-This course will explore the basics of video game development.
+This course will explore the basics of video game development in the RPG Maker MV engine.
 Students will learn how to use storytelling, dialog, and controlled story elements in order to create a cohesive narrative.
-In addition, students will have the opportunity to work within their own development team to create a finished product.
+In addition, students will have the opportunity to work within their own development team or alone to create a finished product.

 Volleyball